Things you should know before you go

-Our holidays are planned many months in advance.
+Our tours are planned many months in advance.
 We do our best to follow the detailed itineraries shown, but reserve the right to make changes if we need to react to schedule changes or local conditions.
-The sightseeing tours and excursions described may also have to be amended to suit local conditions or Public Holidays.
+The sightseeing tours and excursions described may also have to be amended to suit local conditions or Public Tours.

 Joining Eurostar at Ebbsfleet International

 For travellers wishing to avoid London, many Great Rail Journeys tours can be arranged to depart from Ebbsfleet International.
 In some instances, travellers electing to depart from Ebbsfleet International may have to travel on an earlier train from the main group who depart from St Pancras International.
 See rail reservations above for applicable fees.